kinshuk4/daily-coding-problem-solutions/problem851_900/README.md

 For example, given the regular expression "ra." and the string "ray", your function should return true.
 The same regular expression on the string "raymond" should return false.

 Given the regular expression ".*at" and the string "chat", your function should return true.
 The same regular expression on the string "chats" should return false.

+## Daily Coding Problem: Problem #861 [Hard]

+This problem was asked by Two Sigma.

+A knight is placed on a given square on an `8 x 8` chessboard.
+It is then moved randomly several times, where each move is a standard [knight move](https://en.wikipedia.org/wiki/Knight_(chess)#Movement).
+If the knight jumps off the board at any point, however, it is not allowed to jump back on.

+After `k` moves, what is the probability that the knight remains on the board?